wilsonae/GetData_Assignment/README.md

 ### Step 2: Extract the columns containing the means and standard deviations
 The feature variables containing the means and standard deviations that we require will contain the strings **"mean()"** or **"std()"** respectively.
 The *grep* command will give us the column numbers containing the required text.

-Here *grep* is run twice on the features, once for each string; the two results are then combined using *rbind*, and finally, the list is sorted with the result stored in *columns_required* using the *sort* command.
+Here *grep* is run twice on the features, once for each string.
+The two results are then combined using *rbind*, and finally, the list is sorted using the *sort* command with the result stored in *columns_required* .
 ```
 # get the column numbers that contain a mean or a standard deviation
 columns_required <-